olohmann/azure-hands-on-labs/labs/08_testing/testing.md

 In its current state, the pipeline does not yet know the specific configuration details needed to actually deploy to your Azure subsription.
 We will fix this now.

-1. Go to the [Azure DevOps Start Page](https://azure.microsoft.com/en-us/services/devops/) and sign in with your provided username and password.
+1. Return to your Azure DevOps project (in case you are lost, go to the [Azure DevOps Start Page](https://azure.microsoft.com/en-us/services/devops/) again and sign in with your provided username and password).

 1. You should see your assigned pre-configured project, e.g. *Lab1User030*.

     ![AzDevOps](./media/01-az-devops.png)

-1. Select *Releases* in the *Pipelines* tab.
+1. In the menu on the left, select *Pipelines*, *Releases*.

     ![AzDevOps](./media/02-az-devops.png)